ztlevi/eBlock/ReadMe.md

 ## Installation Steps:

-1. Create a DB in Phpmyadmin called E-Guard.
+1. Create a DB in Phpmyadmin called e-guard.
 Import the *DB.sql* from the directory *'{server root directory}/E-Guard/E-Guard-Database'*